In an Emergency, dial 9-1-1

 A team of Police Area Representative (PAR) are also located at District 2.
 One PAR officer is assigned to each beat to work closely with businesses, schools, and residents to maintain the quality of life.

 As in the case of each Police District, District 2 has a dedicated Direct Action Response Team (DART) which is a tactical team tasked with addressing street crime using Community Policing methods.

-District 2 houses a number of investigative units.
-The District 2 general detective unit investigates felony crimes against persons and property that take place within the district.
-District 2 also houses Central Investigations, which investigates crimes occurring throughout the city.
-Central Investigations includes the Economic Crimes Unit, Crimes Against Children, Sex Crimes Unit, and the Major Crimes/Homicide Unit.
+The District 2 Detective Unit investigates felony crimes against persons and property that take place within the district.
+Police Headquarters houses the Major Investigations Section, which investigates crimes occurring throughout the city.
+Major Investigations includes the Economic Crimes Unit, Crimes Against Children, Sex Crimes Unit, and the Major Crimes/Homicide Unit.

-Other important services that are located at District 2 are the Victim Services Unit, the Crime Lab, the Traffic Section, School Resources Officers Unit, and the Media Relations Unit.
+Other important services that are located at Police Headquarters are the Victim Services Unit, the Crime Lab, the Traffic Section, Community Resources Section, and the Media Relations Unit.

 23911 E Arapahoe Road